-- CSP, if any, must notify PJM of material changes affecting the capability of the resource to perform as registered and to terminate registrations that are no longer capable of responding to PJM dispatch directives because load has been reduced or eliminated, such as in the case of bankrupt and/or out of service facilities.
-(Priority: Medium.
-First reported 2015.
-Status: Not adopted.) - The MMU recommends that PJM not remove any defined subzone and maintain a public record of all created and removed subzones.
-(Priority: Low.
-First reported Q3, 2016.
-Status: Not adopted.) - The MMU recommends that there be only one demand response product, with an obligation to respond when called for all hours of the year.
+- hours of the year.
 (Priority: High.
 First reported 2011.
 Status: Partially adopted.21) - The MMU recommends that the lead times for demand resources be shortened to 30 minutes with an hour minimum dispatch for all resources.
 (Priority: Medium.
 First reported 2013.
-Status: Partially adopted.) - The MMU recommends capping the baseline for measuring capacity compliance under winter compliance at the customers' PLC, similar to GLD, to avoid double counting.
+Status: Partially adopted.) - The MMU recommends setting the baseline for measuring capacity compliance under winter compliance at the customers' PLC, similar to GLD, to avoid double counting.
 (Priority: High.
 First reported 2010.
-Status: Partially adopted.) - The MMU recommends capping the baseline for measuring compliance under GLD, for the limited summer product, at the customers' PLC.
+Status: Partially adopted.) - The MMU recommends the Relative Root Mean Squared Test be required for all demand resources with a CBL.
+(Priority: Low.
+New recommendation.
+Status: Partially adopted.) - The MMU recommends that PRD be required to respond during a PAH to be consistent with all CP resources.
 (Priority: High.
+New recommendation.
+Status: Not adopted.) - The MMU recommends capping the baseline for measuring compliance under GLD, for the limited summer product, at the customers' PLC.
+(Priority: High.
 First reported 2010.
-Status: Adopted 2015.) - The MMU recommends that demand resources whose load drop method is designated as "Other" explicitly record the method of load drop.
+Status: Adopted 2015.) - The MMU recommends that demand resources whose technology type (load drop method) is designated as "Other" explicitly record the technology type.
 (Priority: Low.
 First reported 2013.
 Status: Adopted, 2014.)